AMOOOMA/neural-network-made-in-java/README.md

 ## Getting Started
 First, bear with me through the mathematical model behind this project.
 It's crucial for understanding and using the library.
-To better understand back propagtion and neural network, I recommend checking out [3Blue1Brown's video series](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
+To better understand back propagation and neural network, I recommend checking out [3Blue1Brown's video series](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
 Feel free to skip this part if you are already familiar with the math behind neural network.

 ### The Cost function
 <img src="/images/Cost.png" width="60%">